Skip to site navigation Skip to main content Skip to footer site map

 “I didn’t leave the house for a week after my wife passed away.
 She’d been with me since I got back from combat and supported me through the worst of it.
 Talking to my pastor helped a lot, though.
 He reminded me that she wouldn’t have wanted me to come this far just to break down now.”

-After the death of a family member or friend, try to remember to:
+After the death of a family member or friend, here are some ways to take care of yourself physically and emotionally:

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.